 Education: PhD from National K-9 Learning Center

-David “Dave” Walsh Jr. has been named the Battle Jacks’ first-ever Head of Baseball Strategy focused on long-term player development, recruiting infrastructure, and baseball operations.
-He also serves on the team’s ownership board and is a partner of the Battle Jacks Academy.
-A former college and independent league player, Walsh has spent more than a decade coaching at the high school and collegiate levels, including multiple College World Series appearances in New England.
-He currently serves as Director of Player Development at Sluggers Academy in Massachusetts, where he works with elite athletes and maintains strong ties to top college programs across the Northeast.
+A former college and independent league player, Walsh brings more than a decade of coaching experience at the high school and collegiate levels, including programs that reached multiple College World Series appearances in New England.
+He currently serves as Director of Player Development at Sluggers Academy in Massachusetts, where he works with elite athletes and maintains strong recruiting relationships with top college programs across the country.

 Fun Fact: Dave was an Emergency Veterinary Nurse until he got back into baseball.